chocolatey/choco-wiki/CommunityPackagesWarning.md

 Support is not guaranteed by package maintainers, but should you encounter issues, please work directly with the maintainers to get the package(s) corrected.
 Do NOT contact the software vendor directly.

-Transferring a package to another repository (even internal) with or without changes does not change the support level by the maintainers of Chocolatey, by the moderators or maintainers, and not by RealDimensions Software, LLC.
+Transferring a package to another repository (even internal) with or without changes does not change the support level by the maintainers of Chocolatey, by the moderators nor maintainers, and not by RealDimensions Software, LLC.

 For folks in the community that are not using Chocolatey for production purposes, with an understanding of the disclaimers set forth here, it is fine to use the community repository.
 For organizations that have a low tolerance for breakages and require a higher level of reliability, security, trust, and control, a self-hosted Chocolatey server is the recommended option.
 This guarantees that your installs, upgrades, and uninstalls will always work every time.
 This gives you complete control over what software gets installed.
 Also because you are vetting newer versions, you control when those newer versions are available for upgrade.
 Please see [Host Your Own Server](https://github.com/chocolatey/choco/wiki/How-To-Host-Feed) for more information.